-When designing PCBs in a multi-up array, most designers choose v-score as the singulation method over traditional rout and breakaway tabs.
+When designing PCBs in a multi-up array, most designers choose v-score (also referred to as v score, v cut, or v groove) as the singulation method over traditional rout and breakaway tabs.
 The benefits of v-scoring pcb range from effortless removal of parts from panel form to realized cost savings with better utilization of panel area.
 When designing a circuit boards in array with v-scoring, there are two areas of concern - the angle of the cut, and the depth of the cut.

 Cross Sectional View of a V-Score Cut and Broad PCB View.